Staff Spirituality Day 2019

 We are called in our professional teaching lives to true discipleship.
 Listen now to the College song and how the song reflects this Catholic universal mission

 This concludes Station Two.
-Proceed to Station Three.
+Click Here to go back to the map to proceed to Station Three.

 Three trees on a wooded hill were discussing their hopes and dreams.
 The first tree said, “Someday I hope to be a treasure chest.
 People could fill me with gold, silver and precious gems.
 They could decorate me with intricate carvings and everyone would see its beauty.”